This page was last updated on 15th January 2021

 Advice on the NHS 111 website:

-For Pupils, Staff and Visitors – Stay at home if you have either:
+For Pupils, Staff and Visitors – Stay at home if you have and of the following symptoms:

 - a high temperature – you feel hot to touch on your chest or back